furnstahl/Physics-8820/_sources/content/Parameter_estimation/lecture_05.md

     \, e^{i\omega X} \prod_{j=1}^n \left[\int_{-\infty}^{\infty} dx_j\, e^{i\omega x_j / \sqrt{n}} p(x_j) \right]
 $$

-* Observe that the terms in []s are all the same (dummy variables) and they have factorized into a product of independent integrals.
+* Observe that the terms in []s have factorized into a product of independent integrals and they are all the same (just different labels for the integration variables).
 * Suppose we Taylor expand $e^{i\omega x_j/\sqrt{n}}$, assuming that the Fourier integral is dominated by small $x$ as $n\rightarrow\infty$. (*When does this fail?*)

 $$